propublica/column-setter/README.md

     margin-left: -( colspan( 1, 8 ) + colspan( g, 8 ) );
     ```

 * Each breakpoint is required to specify a column count, but those column counts don’t all have to be unique.
 You might want certain elements to change at a certain breakpoint without changing the rest of the layout.
-Just add another breakpoint in `_columnsettings.scss` with the same number of columns as the one before or after it.
+Just add another breakpoint in `_column-settings.scss` with the same number of columns as the one before or after it.

     ```scss
+    $breakpoints: (
+      small:  ( cols:  6, min-width:  0 ),
+      medium: ( cols: 10, min-width: 30em ),
+      large:  ( cols: 10, min-width: 35em )
+    );
     ```